-America’s greatest museum of our past as a seafaring nation lies on the bottom of the sea and lakes in the national marine sanctuaries.
-Prehistoric sites, shipwrecks and naval battlefields are protected by sanctuaries.
-They are places to explore, discover and appreciate our country’s maritime cultural heritage.
-That heritage is a legacy of thousands of years of settlement, exploration, immigration, harvesting the bounty of the seas and creating coastal communities and maritime traditions.
+The greatest relics representing America’s past as a seafaring nation lie at the bottom of the sea and lakes in our national marine sanctuaries.
+NOAA’s national marine sanctuaries protect prehistoric sites, shipwrecks, and naval battlefields: places to explore, discover, and appreciate our country’s maritime cultural heritage.
+This heritage is a legacy of thousands of years of settlement, exploration, immigration, harvesting the bounty of the seas and creating coastal communities and maritime traditions.
 Through the study, protection and promotion of this diverse legacy, sanctuaries help Americans learn more about our past.